j-sieben/PIT/Doc/installing_pit.md

 If neither the grant nor the context is present, `PIT` falls back to a local solution.
 This is achieved with conditional compilation.
 Plus, it won't install the `UTL_CONTEXT` package and therefore does not support working with global contexts at all.
 If you change the setup later, it is required to reinstall `PIT` as well.

+## Installing `PIT`

+ `PIT` installation is split into three processes to make it easy to adjust `PIT` to your specific needs:

+- Core installation, installs the core `PIT` packages and data structures.
+The owner of `PIT` can work with `PIT`, no additional installation is required
+- Client installation, grants all necessary rights to a adifferent user to allow for centralized deployment of `PIT` for many schemas.
+- APEX maintenance application installation, installs the APEX application to maintain `PIT`.
+This is recommended on development machines only, as all generated messages can be deployed by exporting them from the development server on production systems.

+Each installation step is possible by means of a script file (`.bat` or `.sh`) that asks for any parameters it requires and a set of direct installation files ready for your own batching.
+As this release does not rely on DBA roles for the installation user anymore, there are more single steps to execute because I had to split client grants and respective synonym creation into two scripts, executed as different database users.

+As with any software that contains umlauts etc, it's advisable to store the files in UTF-8 encoding.
+This requires you to take care that this encoding does not get corrupt when editing the script files.
+But there's another thing to keep in mind: Before starting *SQL\*Plus* to install `PIT`, you need to make sure that your environment is set to UTF-8 as well.
+This is achieved by setting environment variable  `NLS_LANG` to a value of `AMERICAN_AMERICA.AL32UTF8`.
+It doesn't matter really which language and territory you choose as long as you make sure that the last parameter is `AL32UTF8`.
+The batch files take care of that so you may investigate them if you are unsure on how to do this yourself.

+## Adjust `PIT` to your wishes
 ### Choose the default language

 It is possible to adjust some settings before installing `PIT`.
 First, `PIT` is designed to be internationalized from ground up.
 As a basis, you need to define a default language for `PIT`.
 It is important to understand that any message you create must exists in this default language at least.
 You may translate it to other languages later, but you won't be able to just have a message in a language other than the default language.
 So, as a best practice, choose the best language for your needs and make this the default language. `PIT` supports `AMERICAN` adn `GERMAN` as languages out of the box.
 You adjust your default language by passing it in as a parameter when installing `PIT`.